cloud-bulldozer/browbeat/doc/source/ci.rst

 into the configured graphite instance to be processed by the Grafana dashboards created using the given username and password.

-These dashboards will be automatically overwritten each run to reflect the number of nodes in your cloud and other changes that may occur between runs.
+If enabled these dashboards will be automatically overwritten each run to reflect the number of nodes in your cloud and other changes that may occur between runs.